Education / Research Experience

 - "Does Clientelism Help Tanzanian MPs Establish Long-term Electoral Support?", Afrobarometer Working Paper No. 159, 2015.

 - "Accountability and Clientelism in Dominant Party Politics: The Case of a Constituency Development Fund in Tanzania", PhD Thesis submitted to the Institute of Development Studies, University of Sussex, 2014.

 - "The Politics of Constituency Development Funds (CDF) in Comparative Perspective", Paper presented at the American Political Science Association Annual Meeting, Chicago, 2013.

 Membership of Academic Societies

-Japan Association for African Studies, African Studies Association of the UK, American Political Science Association, Japan Association for African Studies, Japan Association for Comparative Politics
+African Studies Association of the UK, American Political Science Association, Japan Association for African Studies, Japan Association for Comparative Politics

-Machiko Tsubura is Research Fellow of the African Studies Group, Area Studies Center, at the IDE-JETRO, in Japan.
+Machiko Tsubura is Research Fellow at the African Studies Group, Area Studies Center, the IDE-JETRO.
 Her research interests lie in governance and development in sub-Saharan Africa with a focus on electoral and party politics and legislative development in Tanzania.
-She currently examines management of factionalism in dominant parties in Botswana, Mozambique, Namibia, South Africa and Tanzania from a comparative perspective.
+She currently examines presidential candidate selection and management of factionalism in dominant parties in Botswana, Mozambique, Namibia, South Africa and Tanzania in comparative perspective.